squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 2. A light-weight debugging tool, to give interactive per-task information.
 For example, we might be interested in how many records we have per-task.
-We may be interested in metrics that aren't available to the framework -- perhaps we know that in our application, records which match some special filter X are far more expensive to process.
+We may be interested in metrics that aren't available to the framework -- perhaps we know that in our application, records that match some special filter X are far more expensive to process.
 Thus the user might want to add a special counter to track these records per-task.

 3. Accurately measure resource usage and profile a spark application, from the perspective of *cluster utilization*.
 For example,